Greg Isdaner

-Greg Isdaner (born February 25, 1987) is a former American football guard.
+Greg Isdaner (born February 25, 1987) is an American former football guard.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2009.
 He played college football at West Virginia.

-Isdaner has also been a member of the Philadelphia Eagles and Hartford Colonials.
+Isdaner was also a member of the Philadelphia Eagles and Hartford Colonials.

 Professional career

 Dallas Cowboys

-Isdaner announced he would forgo his senior season and enter the 2009 NFL Draft.
-Isdaner worked out at the 2009 NFL Combine, however he went undrafted in the NFL Draft.
+Isdaner announced he would forgo his senior season and enter the 2009 NFL draft.
+Isdaner worked out at the 2009 NFL Combine, however he went undrafted in the NFL draft.

 Philadelphia Eagles

 Isdaner was signed to the Philadelphia Eagles' practice squad on November 25.
 He was released on December 8.
 He was re-signed to the practice squad on December 28.
 His practice squad contract expired at the conclusion of the 2009 season.
 He was re-signed to a three-year contract by the Eagles on May 4, 2010.
 He was waived on August 28.

 Current life

 Isdaner was signed by the Hartford Colonials on September 3, 2010.
 He was released on July 15, 2011.
-Isdaner currently coaches The Haverford School For Boys in PA.
+Isdaner currently coaches at Germantown Academy in PA.